AbhishekMankame/Binary-search-using-python/README.md

 # Binary-search-using-python
-this is a binary search algorithm using python.
+This is a binary search algorithm using python.